mouliere-lab/ACT-ML/README.md

 - **Non-Standard Hardware**: None

 ## Hardware Requirements
-The ACT-ML pipeline is designed to run on HPC clusters, as some steps can be resource-heavy with real-world data sets.
+The ACT-ML pipeline is designed to run on HPC clusters, as some steps can be resource-intensive with real-world datasets.
+However, for smaller datasets, the pipeline can also be run on standard computers.

-## Hardware Requirements
-The ACT-ML pipeline can be run on standard computers

 ## Installation Guide